 Date: August 2018

-The final solution was to unify all public transit systems under one brand system called Ontario Transit Authority.
-This brand name would encompass all pre-existing public transit systems and new routes.
-The focus is on Ontario and the name takes action with the icon symbolizing direction.
+Unify all public transit systems under one brand system called Ontario Transit Authority.
+The name would encompass all pre-existing public transit systems and new routes.

 The digital signs use LED lights and sound to convey transportation information.
-The material used is a thick recycled plastic to help protect the terminal from natural elements and aid in sustainability efforts.
+To protect the terminals from natural elements, thick recycled plastics should be used and the material would help aid in sustainability efforts.
 The terminals are powered by a solar electric system since LED lights don't take much to power up.